Thursday, September 29, 2011

 I'm not Lost

 I am directionally challenged.
 It's a fact.
 There isn't anyone who truly knows me who will argue with that little bit of information.
-I couldn't find my way out of a paper bag or my own back yard.
-I do not possess the built-in map type of brain that my husband or our 2 oldest children have.
+I couldn't find my way out of a paper bag or my own backyard.
+I do not possess the built-in map-type brain that my husband or our 2 oldest children have.
 My youngest son and I are lacking in that department, unfortunately.
-He might argue with that, but we both know the truth, we are 2 peas in a pod when it comes to directions.
+He might argue with that, but we both know the truth: we are 2 peas in a pod when it comes to directions.
 And yes, we still get our right and left mixed up.
-We just say this way or that way while pointing, it makes complete sense to us.
+We just say "this way" or "that way" while pointing, and it makes complete sense to us.

-Once when I was in grade school (ok, more than once) I got lost walking home.
+Once when I was in grade school (ok, more than once), I got lost walking home.
 I can remember that sense of being lost so vividly because the fear was overwhelmingly great.
-We had just moved to a new neighborhood, which meant new schools, which meant new streets, which meant I was going to get lost that afternoon--it was going to happen, I just knew it.
-And sure enough just a couple of blocks after leaving the school I looked around and nothing was familiar.
-I backed up against the building behind me and through wide eyes tried to see which direction I should go.
+We had just moved to a new neighborhood, which meant new schools, which meant new streets, which meant I was going to get lost that afternoon — it was going to happen, I just knew it.
+And sure enough, just a couple of blocks after leaving the school, I looked around, and nothing was familiar.
+I backed up against the building behind me and, through wide eyes, tried to see which direction I should go.
 Left or right, straight or backward, I was unsure.
-I decided to keep going straight and when I saw the fence that separated my house from our neighbors I all but fell on the grass and hugged my front yard with happiness.
-I buried my face in the grass.
+I decided to keep going straight, and when I saw the fence separating my house from our neighbors, I all but fell onto the grass and hugged my front yard with happiness.
+I buried my face in that grass.
 I was home.
 I wasn't lost any longer.
 I was safe.

-Can you even imagine my elation when navigation systems in cars were released?
-I thought maps were the greatest invention of all times--until navigation!
+Can you even imagine my elation when car navigation systems were released?
+I thought maps were the greatest invention of all time--until navigation!
 Navigation rocks!
 I love it.
-The minute it was new car time for me--I knew that I wanted one with navigation.
+The minute it was new-car time for me, I knew I wanted one with navigation.
 An entire new world opened up to me the day I drove that car off the lot.
-I knew that all I had to do whenever I felt unsure of my whereabouts was to push the home button--and then like magic it would safely guide me back to my house.
+I knew that all I had to do whenever I felt unsure of my whereabouts was to push the home button--and then, like magic, it would safely guide me back to my house.
 Home, not lost, safe.

 I will never own a car without a navigation system, not ever.
 It's a crutch for me.
-I'm not too proud to admit it, I need direction, and guidance, I cannot see what is around the next corner of my life.
+I'm not too proud to admit it: I need direction and guidance.
+I cannot see what is around the next corner in my life.

-Sure, once in awhile I still make a wrong turn here or there, but with one flick of a button, I am on the right track again.
-I can go anywhere, do anything, be anything--with navigation.
-I can lean on it, depend on it--I am free!
+Sure, once in a while, I still make a wrong turn here or there, but with one flick of a button, I am on the right track again.
+I can go anywhere, do anything, be anything — with navigation.
+I can lean on it, depend on it — I am free!
 It is a miracle.
 It truly is.
-It is a guide, a map and a voice of reason all in one.
+It is a guide, a map, and a voice of reason all in one.
 Mine talks, yours probably does too.
 Navigation is now a staple in my life.
 I can't live without it.
-I don't think anyone in my condition should have too.
+I don't think anyone in my condition should have to.
 After all, I am kind of handicapped if you think about it.
 It's sort of like a disability--to be directionally challenged.
 I need it.
-I wonder if it's covered by insurance?
+Is it covered by insurance?

 I'm not lost.
 I have navigation.